 d.
 No - one is naturally a Muslim, just as no-one is naturally a Christian.
 All are individuals with diversity running through them; it reminded me of a stick of rock.

 We then went on a circular tour of Bradford on the Free Bus.
 Barbara Glasson, Director of Touchstone Centre, had told us not to sit near each other but to use our ears and eyes to get an understanding of the different people in Bradford.
 What an array of people we saw, yet all had in common that they were going about their business of living.
 Inter faith relations needs to build on what we have in common not what is different.
 One thing which made me smile was that the age old courtesy of standing for your elders to sit down is alive and well in Bradford with all cultures and ages.
+Time was running out on us now for some of our group as they had to get connecting trains.
+Some of them had travelled as far as Cornwall and Wales.
+They deserve a medal!

 Our last three speakers, Ushna Dominic, Shabana Kauser (pictured above) and Awais Dominic (previously pictured with Barbara Glasson talking to Philip Lewis) told us their stories.
 It emphasised again the key role that women play in inter faith work.
 We heard about home, education and religion.
 They themselves felt that women were bringing about community change in a man’s world.
 Of course I agreed with this, but then as a woman I may be biased!
+So what can I say in conclusion?
+A big thank you to all who shared this part of my journey with me.
+The one thing I am sure of is that the journey it is not yet over, and I am looking forward with hope, after hearing and seeing interfaith in action at Touchstone and wider Bradford.

 My prayer for us all is what Awais shared with us.
 John Wesley’s rule for Christian Living:-